sjeruto/sjeruto/README.md

  Things you should know about me:

-💞️ My background is in Economics and statistics
+💡 background is in Economics and statistics
 💞️ I love math and its applications!
 👀 I’m interested in machine and deep learning projects 🌱 I’m currently learning deep learning algorithms